 Which lenders are offering free payday debit cards?

-When you’re approved for a Nimble loan, let the company know you also want a prepaid debit card.
-You will receive your card within 5 to 10 business days and can use it to do the following:
+When someone is approved for a Nimble loan, they can let their lender know that they also want a prepaid debit card.
+They will likely receive their card within 5 to 10 business days.

 - Receive approved loans from Nimble

-- Load your own money via BPAY or through the direct credit ("Pay Anyone") facility
+- Load their own money via BPAY or through the direct credit ("Pay Anyone") facility

-- Spend with your card anywhere prepaid Visa cards are accepted – online, in-store or overseas (subject to a 2.99% foreign transaction fee)
+- Spend with their card anywhere prepaid Visa cards are accepted – online, in-store or overseas (subject to a 2.99% foreign transaction fee)

-- Manage your spending through the online Member Area that offers feedback and graphs
+- Manage their spending through the online Member Area that offers feedback and graphs

-You become eligible for a MoneyMe Express Visa Card when you are approved for a MoneyMe loan.
-To receive your card you will need to opt in via the Member Area and verify your ID, be an Australian resident and have your contact details up to date.
-After you request your card it will be delivered by Australia Post and arrive within 7 to 10 business days.
-Armed with your MoneyMe Express Visa Card, you’ll be able to:
+Customers become eligible for a MoneyMe Express Visa Card when they are approved for a MoneyMe loan.
+To receive their card they will need to opt-in via the Member Area and verify your ID, be an Australian resident and have their contact details up to date.
+After someone requests their card, it will be delivered by Australia Post and arrive within 7 to 10 business days.

-- Top up your Visa card (after activation) with your own funds through Internet banking
+- Top up their Visa card (after activation) with their own funds through Internet banking

 - Pay for purchases online, in-store and over the phone anywhere prepaid Visa cards are accepted (this includes overseas for a foreign exchange fee of 2.99%)